 Where can you find Dutch Fries?
-At Vlaams Friteshuis Vleminckx (Voetboogstraat 33, 1012 XK) in Amsterdam or in any snack bars throughout the Netherlands.
+At Vlaams Friteshuis Vleminckx (Voetboogstraat 33, 1012 XK) in Amsterdam or any snack bars throughout the Netherlands.

 Worstenbroodjes originated in the province of Noord-Brabant, in the south of the Netherlands.
-The outside is made of a soft type of dough and on the inside, you’ll find a beef sausage.
+The outside is made of a soft type of dough, and on the inside, you’ll find a beef sausage.
 This savory snack tastes best when it’s still warm.

 Fun fact: Back in the days, people were trying several ways to keep the meat from spoiling.
-One of these ways was to roll it in dough…and the worstenbroodje was born!
+One of these ways was to roll it in the dough…and the worstenbroodje was born!

 Where can you find Worstenbroodjes?
 At the Banketbakkerij Lanskroon (Singel 385, 1012 WL) in Amsterdam.
 You can also buy worstenbroodjes at most supermarkets, but they don’t taste as good as at a bakery, of course!

-A Kroket is one of many snacks Dutch people like to eat with their fries.
+A Kroket is one of the many snacks Dutch people love to eat with their fries.
 It consists of a crunchy layer of dough and bread crumbs and usually filled with a beef ragout.
 There are numerous delicious variations of the kroket, where the beef is replaced by another ingredient.
 Think of goulash, potato, chicken, shrimp and of course cheese.
 It’s Dutch after all ;).
-Regardless of the stuffing of your kroket, dipping it in mustard is definitely a blessing for your taste buds!
+Regardless of the stuffing of your kroket, dipping it in mustard is a blessing for your taste buds!
 Tip from a Dutchman: Be careful when eating one, the ragout on the inside can be extremely hot!

 Fun fact: The Frikandel used to be round like a meatball, but because of a change of the Dutch food laws, they had to change it.
-Instead of changing the recipe, they simply changed the shape!
+Instead of changing the recipe, they only changed the shape!

 Hot tip (pun intended): Bitterballen can be very hot, so don’t put a whole ball in your mouth.
-I didn’t intend to sound pornographic here though.
+I didn’t mean to sound pornographic here though.
 Bite it first to open the snack so the hot air can get out.

 Where can you find Ossenworst?
 At Frank’s Smokehouse (Oostenburgervoorstraat 1, 1018 MN) in Amsterdam.

 Kibbeling is a delicious snack which is usually made of whitefish (or cod, pollock, tilapia, and many others), cut into small pieces.
 These pieces are dipped in a mixture of flour, egg, beer, and spices, and are then fried.
 Kibbeling is served with a flavorsome sauce, either remoulade or ravigote sauce.
-I personally like both and just call it Kibbelingsaus.
+I like both and most people just call it Kibbelingsaus.